-In an effort to prepare for the seasonal rain, homeowners and HOA managers are encouraged to check all drainage devices such as concrete bench drains, swales, channels, and natural stream beds on their properties to ensure that they are cleared of all debris and plant overgrowth that may obstruct rainwater flow.
+With the rainy season here, homeowners and HOA managers are encouraged to continually check all drainage devices such as concrete bench drains, swales, channels, and natural stream beds on their properties to ensure that they are cleared of all debris and plant overgrowth that may obstruct rainwater flow.
 San Dimas has a number of rolling hillside areas, and proper drainage of these hillside areas is necessary to minimize the risk of flooding, hillside erosion, and landslides.

 Sand bags are a very useful tool in diverting water, protecting slopes and structures, and assisting in erosion control.
 As mentioned above, sometimes we are unable to be prepared before a storm but we can prepare for the regarded rainy season.
-Sand piles will be available for residents at the beginning of October in the parking lot at the San Dimas City Yard - 301 South Walnut Avenue.
+Sand piles are available for residents in the parking lot at the San Dimas City Yard - 301 South Walnut Avenue.
 Bring a shovel and fill a few bags to keep for a rainy day.